tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 * https://medium.com/@The_Mad_Zaafa/creating-and-using-dynamic-libraries-c-a9d344822ed0

-## What's in your .so?
+## What's in your Object Files?
 Do you know?